-Pinterest falls short of quarterly revenue estimates, forecast disappoints
+Pinterest quarterly revenue, forecast disappoint; shares plunge

-(Reuters) - Pinterest Inc (PINS.N) on Thursday missed Wall Street estimates for third-quarter revenue as it earned lower-than-expected average revenue per user, and forecast full-year sales marginally below expectations.
+(Reuters) - Pinterest Inc (PINS.N) fell short of Wall Street estimates for quarterly revenue on lower-than-expected average revenue per user and its revised full-year sales forecast came marginally below expectations, sending its shares tumbling 20%.

-Shares of the online scrapbook company, which have risen about 36% from its initial public offering price in April, dipped nearly 20% to $20.25 in extended trading.
+Thursday’s after-market plunge is expected to wipe out a majority of the gains since the online scrapbook company’s blockbuster initial public offering in April, leaving the stock just about 6% from its IPO price.

-Pinterest, on average, posted revenue of 90 cents per user globally in the quarter.
-Analysts were expecting 91 cents, according to research firm FactSet.
+Pinterest on average posted revenue of 90 cents per user globally in the third quarter, falling just short of analysts expectation of 91 cents, according to research firm FactSet.

-The company’s net loss widened to $124.7 million, in the third quarter ended Sept.
-30, from $18.9 million, a year earlier.
-Total costs and expenses nearly doubled to $413.4 million.
+The company’s net loss widened to $124.7 million from $18.9 million a year earlier, as total costs and expenses nearly doubled to $413.4 million.

 Pinterest, which calls its users “Pinners”, said monthly active users jumped 28% to 322 million.
-Analysts were expecting about 307 million users.
+Analysts had expected about 307 million users.

 Interactive graphic on Pinterest users: tmsnrt.rs/2pwCD7X

-Pinterest generates revenue by placing advertisements among pins or posts, basically ideas for clothes, décor and recipe, uploaded on the site by users.
+Total revenue rose about 47% to $279.7 million in the quarter ended Sept.
+30, but fell short of analysts’ estimates of $280.6 million, according to IBES data from Refinitiv.

-Total revenue rose about 47% to $279.7 million, but fell short of analysts’ estimates of $280.6 million, according to IBES data from Refinitiv.
+The company generates revenue by placing advertisements among pins or posts, basically ideas for clothes, décor and recipe, uploaded on the site by users.

 Excluding certain items, the company earned a cent per share.
 Analysts were expecting a loss of 4 cents.